-Wet woodland occurs on poorly drained, wet or seasonally wet soils, usually with alder, birch and willows as the predominant tree species, but sometimes including other trees especially ash on the drier edges of marshy areas.
+It occurs on poorly drained, wet or seasonally wet soils, usually with Alder, Birch and Willows as the main tree species, but sometimes including trees like Ash where it is a little drier.

-Harvest Mouse nests may be found in Reed Canary Grass (Phalaris) and Wet Woodland provides cover and breeding sites for mammals, such as Otter, Water Vole and Noctule bat, and birds such as Willow Tit.
+Harvest Mouse nests may be found in Reed Canary Grass (Phalaris) and Wet Woodland provides cover and breeding sites for more mammals, such as Otter, Water Vole, and bats such as Noctule.

 Local Priority Habitat details

 Wet woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.

 Wet Woodland is a national priority habitat.
 UK BAP priority habitats

-It is classed as broadleaf woodland in Phase 1 habitat surveys.
+It is classed as Broadleaf Woodland or Scrub in Phase 1 habitat surveys.

 Wet Woodland in Barnsley includes National Vegetation Classification categories: